Estecka/mc-invariable-paintings/README.md

 The loot tables are provided as a built-in datapack which can be disabled.
 Without the datapack, all exclusive paintings will instead be available via trading.

 ### Crafting (deprecated)
 Experimental crafting recipes were removed as of v2.0.
+They were re-released as a separate addon, but will not be as actively maintained.
 See [the old Readme](https://github.com/Estecka/mc-invariable-paintings/blob/1.4.0+1.20.2/README.md#crafting-experimental) for older versions of the mod.

 ## Inventory Icons